learn-co-curriculum/phase-0-html-riyadh-blog-lab/README.md

 [`MOCKUP.jpg`](https://s3.amazonaws.com/learn-verified/RIYADH-MOCKUP.jpg) can
 be used as a reference to build the `index.html` page as it appears.

-HINT: If you'd like to take a look at your handiwork as you go, and you're working in the Learn IDE, you can preview the `index.html` file in your browser by following [these steps].
+Open `index.html` in a separate browser tab to see your progress as you work.
+Run `rspec` as you go to see test results.

 ### Bonus